-Pregnancy Week 10 - How Is Your Baby Growing?
+Pregnancy Diary Week 10: How Is Your Baby Growing?

 Due to the increasing size of the baby, you can expect your weight to increase a little bit.
 By this time, you may be a bit sluggish and you get constipated most of the time.
 Pregnancy symptoms which have begun showing in the past weeks continue to manifest this week.
 These symptoms include heartburn, indigestion, flatulence, dizziness, increased vaginal discharge, food aversion, food cravings, nausea, fatigue, vomiting, headaches and occasional headaches.

 By this week, you will notice the occurrence of a map of veins criss-crossing through your belly and abdomen.
 This is due to the increasing blood supply and the veins help in supplying blood and nutrients to the baby.

 In time, these veins will eventually fade.
 Lower abdominal pains should also be anticipated this week.
 The ligaments which support the belly are now stretching out and as your baby gets bigger, additional weight is put on the ligaments thereby causing a sharp or dull pain.

 The high levels of hormones nowadays can cause you to suffer from a lot of physical and emotional distress.
 Some physical changes include slight swelling of the thyroid glands, softening of the gums and weight gain.
 Emotional distress includes feelings of being unattractive, future concerns and feelings of inadequacy.
 While some women are pretty excited about their pregnancy, some of us tend to suffer from frequent mood swings.
 Some of us cry over the simplest things and get upset very easily.